 How does medical marijuana help PTSD patients?

-On the other hand, medical marijuana as a treatment alternative is indicating to help bring fulfillment to patients suffering from the draining symptoms of PTSD.
-This explains why a good majority of PTSD patients are now turning to medical marijuana.
+On the other hand, medical marijuana can help patients suffering from the draining mental and physical symptoms of PTSD.
+These patients often have a hard time going about their daily lives until they’re treated.
+Medical marijuana can improve their quality of life.
+Because of this, many PTSD patients are now turning to medical marijuana.

 PTSD is a mental health issue that some people develop after experiencing or witnessing a life threatening event.
 Many people find that they’re developing PTSD after combat, a natural disaster, a car accident, or sexual assault.

 If you’ve experienced one of these things, it’s normal to have higher anxiety levels.
 It’s even common to have have a hard time functioning in your daily life.
 However, if those symptoms get worse, last several months, and/or have come on suddenly, you may have PTSD.

 There are three main types of symptoms for PTSD:

 - You’re reliving your trauma regularly in nightmares, flashbacks, or unpleasant memories.